gabrielegrillo/KozaJudge/README.md

 TODO LIST:

+- Read from domjudge-problem.ini and display and/or use the following data: Timelimit, nameproblem

 - Create a sort of debug mode for us

-- Import timelimit from domjudge-problem.ini

-- Display name problem

 - Handle the exception like folder not found or file not found etc..

 - Test it on windows.
 (I'm worried about the paths...)

+- Make a decent logo.